 Overview of Overflow Incontinence

-In this condition, patients never feel the urge to urinate, the bladder never empties, and small amounts of urine leak continuously.
-Overflow incontinence is prevalent in older men with an enlarged prostate and is rare in women.
+In overflow incontinence, patients never feel the urge to urinate, the bladder never empties, and small amounts of urine leak continuously.
+Overflow incontinence is prevalent in older men with an enlarged prostate (BPH) and is rare in women.

 Signs and Symptoms of Overflow Incontinence